Your views are very important to the Commissioner.

 If you would like to have a 1-1 meeting with the Commissioner, please email – firstname.lastname@example.org where an appointment can be arranged.
 Alternatively you may wish to email in your concerns.

 The Commissioner also offers briefing sessions to councillors, community representatives and local MPs so that local issues can be flagged up.

 For full details about how to contact the Commissioner, visit: https://www.cambridgeshire-pcc.gov.uk/contact-us/.

 One of the key roles of Police and Crime Commissioners is to listen to the views and concerns of the public.

-A number of members of the public have contacted the Acting Commissioner with their views and concerns regarding the Chief Constable’s proposed changes to neighbourhood policing announced in October 2020.
+A number of members of the public have contacted the Acting Commissioner, when he was in post, with their views and concerns regarding the Chief Constable’s proposed changes to neighbourhood policing announced in October 2020.

-The views and concerns raised have all been shared with the Chief Constable at the Acting Commissioner’s monthly business meetings, known as Business Coordination Boards – held on 8th and 16th December.
+The views and concerns raised have all been shared with the Chief Constable at the Acting Commissioner’s monthly business meetings (when he was in post), known as Business Coordination Boards – held on 8th and 16th December.
 You can read the full minutes of both meetings here.

 The table of responses:

 |Will the changes effect police visibility?||Neighbourhood policing in Cambridgeshire is not shrinking, it’s growing.
 By March 2021 there will be 132 police officers in neighbourhood policing across the county.|

 |How will the work that had been undertaken by the PCSOs be covered in the neighbourhood teams going forward?||PCSOs are integral to neighbourhood policing and the changes are aimed at embedding them closer within neighbourhood policing teams.
 The changes will also ensure that the PCSO role is delivered consistently throughout neighbourhood teams, across the county.|